 - Take on debt

-- Delay or restructure distributions
+- Delay or restructure distributions.

+- Advisor Misalignment.
 Attorneys draft for legal integrity.
 CPAs optimize for tax efficiency.
 Trustees must administer what exists.
+If these perspectives are not aligned upfront, the arrangement becomes difficult to execute.

+- Transfer and Governance Friction.
 Operating agreements, shareholder restrictions, and consent requirements often conflict with trust transfers.
+These issues are frequently discovered too late after documents are signed.

 What Sophisticated Advisors Often Underestimate